 Supported Data Sources

 Data saved in Amazon Aurora, Amazon RDS for MySQL, Amazon RDS for Oracle, Amazon RDS for PostgreSQL, Amazon RDS for SQL Server, Amazon Redshift, DynamoDB, and Amazon S3 is supported natively by AWS Glue.
-On Amazon Virtual Private Cloud, it also supports MySQL, Oracle, Microsoft SQL Server, and PostgreSQL databases (Amazon VPC).
+Amazon Virtual Private Cloud, it also supports MySQL, Oracle, Microsoft SQL Server, and PostgreSQL databases (Amazon VPC).
 It also works with Amazon MSK, Amazon Kinesis Data Streams, and Apache Kafka data streams.
 To gain access to data sources that don’t have built-in compatibility, you can write scripts in Python or Scala and import custom libraries and Jar files into Glue ETL operations.

-Use Cases of AWS Glue
+What are the Use Cases of AWS Glue?

 This section highlights the most common use cases of Glue.
 You can use Glue with some of the famous tools and applications listed below: